by Susan Flantzer

 When Erik was in his early 20s, his relationship with his father became very strained.
 Against his father’s wishes, Erik entered into negotiations for a marriage with the future Queen Elizabeth I of England and pursued her for several years.
 The death of Gustav I Vasa, King of Sweden on September 29, 1560, prevented Erik from traveling to England to press Queen Elizabeth I for her hand in marriage.
 His later marriage proposals to Mary, Queen of Scots, Renata of Lorraine, Anna of Saxony, and Christine of Hesse were also rejected.

-Now as Erik XIV, King of Sweden, he opposed the Swedish nobility and chose as his closest advisor Göran Persson who held the same views as Erik and who had narrowly escaped execution under the reign of Erik’s father.
-Erik summoned the Riksdag at Arboga where, under Erik’s urging, the Arboga Articles were adopted which curtailed the authority of his half-brothers Johan and Karl in the dukedoms given to them by their father.
+Erik XIV, King of Sweden opposed the Swedish nobility.
+He chose as his closest advisor Göran Persson who held the same views as Erik and who had narrowly escaped execution under the reign of Erik’s father.
+Erik summoned the Riksdag, the Swedish legislature, at Arboga where, under Erik’s urging, the Arboga Articles were adopted curtailing the authority of his half-brothers Johan and Karl in the dukedoms given to them by their father.
 As a further move against his half-brother Johan, Duke of Finland, Erik placed the city of Reval, now Tallinn, Estonia, under his protective power and led expansionist campaigns of conquest in Estonia.

 Sometime in 1565, Erik entered into a relationship with low-born Karin Månsdotter, a maid to his half-sister Elisabet.
 In 1567, Erik decided to marry Karin following the agreement he made with the state council in 1561 that he could marry whomever he pleased.
 The marriage plans were supported by his advisor Göran Persson.
 On December 29, 1567, Erik and Karin were married morganatically in a secret ceremony.
 A second official wedding was held in Storkyrkan (Great Church) in Stockholm, Sweden on July 4, 1568, followed the next day by Karin’s coronation as Queen of Sweden.